Thai hospital tycoon sticks to guns on vaccine claims

 THG, which also operates hospitals in Cambodia and Myanmar, booked losses of 215 million baht in the first quarter this year, taking a hit from the pandemic and drop off in medical tourists.

-The group is smaller than rivals like Bangkok Dusit Medical Services Pcl (BDMS.BK), and before the pandemic, its chairman began to carve out a niche.
-In 2017, he launched a $500 million 'medical city' for the elderly called Jin Wellbeing County, targeting Thailand’s ageing population and foreign retirees.
+The group is smaller than rivals like Bangkok Dusit Medical Services Pcl, and before the pandemic, its chairman began to carve out a niche.
+In 2017, he launched a $500 million ‘medical city’ for the elderly called Jin Wellbeing County, targeting Thailand’s ageing population and foreign retirees.

 ($1 = 32.7500 baht)